 The effect of such a mapping is that all facts described by schema A can be found by querying the mapped data under schema B, but the facts may be described less precisely.
 Not all facts that can be distinguished by querying schema A may be distinguished also by querying schema B. This situation is the ideal case for information integration under a global schema, which cannot be expected to foresee all details of all sources to come.
 It can be described as a preference of “recall over precision” (see chapters below).

-Recognizing such a mapping condition is intellectually the same kind of insight as that in step 6, 7 above, only with the difference, that the target classes and properties are already given and not invented or detected in the process.
+Recognizing such a mapping condition is intellectually the same kind of insight as that in step 6, 7 in Phase B, only with the difference, that the target classes and properties are already given and not invented or detected in the process.
 The user must decide, if the given classes and properties of the target contain adequate equivalents or generalizations, or if some additional classes or properties would be needed to be invented or can be taken from other models, not excluding the source itself, in order to cover the ability to map the source.

 Nevertheless, all concepts from schema A are missing in schema B. A “trick” helps to overcome this problem, even without extending schema B: We add to classes a “type” and to properties a “role”.